Will Smith Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- Kelly makes his first start of the season for the Diamondbacks.
+- Bumgarner starts for the first time this season for the Diamondbacks.

-- When he last appeared on Wednesday, Oct.
-5, the 34-year-old righty started the game and went six innings against the Milwaukee Brewers.
+- The 33-year-old lefty started and threw six innings in his last appearance on Thursday, Sept.
+22 against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.